-The fortune is in the follow up.
-The follow up is where the sale is made.
+The fortune is in the follow-up.
+The follow-up is where the sale is made.
 It allows you to get back in front of them so they remember they wanted to buy that.
 Even after the sale, you want to follow up.
 It helps with customer retention.

 You're going to sell more than one product or service.
-If you do a good job at follow up, your clients will buy from you again and again, instead of having to go through and find new customers.
+If you do a good job at follow-up, your clients will buy from you again and again, instead of having to go through and find new customers.

 5. Product Delivery

 It needs to be handled NOW.
 It needs to be delivered right away.
-Regardless of if you are a program or a product based business, you need to have the product delivered automatically.
+Regardless of if you are a program or a product-based business, you need to have the product delivered automatically.

-Who wants to deal with refunds and buyers' remorse because the delivery was not immediate?
+Who wants to deal with refunds and buyer's remorse because the delivery was not immediate?

 If you can give them a great experience, not only are they going to come back, but they're going to refer you which keeps your customer acquisition cost on the lower side.

-Something that I think a lot of people forget to do is to follow up for that testimonial.
+Something that I think a lot of people forget to do is to follow up on that testimonial.
 People are always really quick to criticize and they're going to leave bad reviews.
 They often forget to leave good reviews.

 You can ask really pointed questions to get great testimonials.